kellywaldro/data_studio_01/README.md

 - Trying to use the Google Maps API to get NYC pharmacies Since they are all private (and less regulated?)
-I have not been able to find an exhaustive list
+I have not been able to find an exhaustive list If I can get a json of pharmacies I will manually compile a list of addresses

 ## What this piece should be
 ### Ideas from mentor meeting: